memgraph/docs/errors/memgraph/auth.md

 ## The user already exists as a role {#error-1}

-Change the name of the user or the role as there can't be duplicates.
+A user and a role can't share the same name.
+Please change the name of the user or the role.

 ## The user doesn't exist {#error-2}

 By using the `--auth-module-create-user` flag, you can specify if a missing user should be created.
+Otherwise, the user can't be created and this error will be thrown.

 ## The role already exists as a user {#error-3}

-Change the name of the user or the role as there can't be duplicates.
+A user and a role can't share the same name.
+Please change the name of the user or the role.

 ## The role doesn't exist {#error-4}

-By using the `--auth-module-create-user` flag, you can specify if a missing user should be created.
+By using the `--auth-module-create-user` flag, you can specify if a missing role should be created.
+Otherwise, the role can't be created and this error will be thrown.

 ## Couldn't authenticate user {#error-5}

-The password for the user was wrong.
+The specified password was most probably wrong.
+Please check the credentials again.

 import SubmitError from '../templates/_submit-error.mdx';